“A Sacramental Moment”: Victorian Liturgical Medievalism

 My interpretive framework draws out theological implications contained in liturgical allusion.
 Often, we read liturgical allusions as giving a sense of the sacred, profaning the sacred in a subversive way, or merely reminding the reader of religious practice for an affective purpose.
 Each of these readings is accurate and productive, but I propose that we need to read more deeply by turning toward the underlying ritual purpose that enables these other readings.
 A funeral or wedding from a specific ritual tradition carries the liturgical theology of that tradition with it, perhaps even more strongly when the ritual is rejected rather than revived.
 When a poet incorporates a liturgical echo into a text, whether as a parody or straightforward allusion, the function of that liturgy and its temporal assumptions influence the text.

-This dissertation examines the importance of ritual in the Victorian reception of the past.
-Specifically, I focus on how the Victorian obsession with liturgical structures and objects for secular/literary purposes reveals the nature of their view of time.
+This dissertation examines the importance of ritual in the Victorian reception of the medieval past.
+Specifically, I focus on how the Victorian obsession with liturgical structures and objects for literary purposes reveals the nature of their view of time.
+I examine liturgical usage in Geoffrey Chaucer’s Troilus and Criseyde, Thomas Hardy’s poetry and Tess of the d’Urbervilles, George Eliot’s Daniel Deronda, and the poetry of Gerard Manley Hopkins.
 I begin with a chapter presenting Chaucer as a medieval model of liturgical time that endures through the Victorians, and end questioning how the central purpose of a liturgy (communion with the divine other through a human community) both remains consistent and changes through use by secular Victorian writers.
 Understanding the use of liturgical forms in Victorian texts enables a more nuanced view of literature than the secularization narrative provides and informs the way we currently receive the Victorian past or wield medieval discourses ourselves.